Trend-Aware Multi-Task Learning for Short-Term Energy Forecasting: Experiments and Evaluation

-From the perspective of efficiency, CaReTS runs within a moderate cost ($\approx$200–400s), which is much faster than heavier architectures such as Autoformer ($>$460s) or SOIT2FNN-MO ($>$860s).
-Although slower than lightweight baselines (e.g., Nlinear/Dlinear $<$70s and TimeMixer $<85$s), CaReTS achieves a favorable trade-off, where the additional computation is modest compared to the substantial accuracy gains.

-Despite these encouraging results, our evaluation remains limited for long-horizon forecasting constrained by the available GPU resources.
-Nevertheless, the proposed approach shows strong potential for reliable multi-step time series prediction.
-As illustrated in Figure \ref{fig:6}, the trend classification accuracy remains stable (even shows a slight improvement) as the prediction horizon increases, rather than deteriorating.
-This would provide an insightful indicator that supports the applicability of CaReTS algorithms to situations requiring extended periods of forecasting.
-Here, we welcome future investigations, particularly by research groups with greater computational capacity, to further validate and extend the CaReTS framework in large-scale and long-horizon forecasting scenarios.
+From an efficiency perspective, CaReTS ran within a moderate cost ($\approx$200–400s), which was much faster than heavier architectures such as Autoformer ($>$460s) or SOIT2FNN-MO ($>$860s).
+Although slower than lightweight baselines (e.g., Nlinear/Dlinear $<$70s and TimeMixer $<85$s), CaReTS achieved a favorable trade-off, where the additional computation was modest compared to the substantial accuracy gains.
+Furthermore, the proposed framework showed strong potential for reliable multi-step forecasting.
+As illustrated in Figure \ref{fig:6}, trend prediction accuracy remained stable across increasing forecasting horizons, without the typical degradation.
+This may provide an insightful indicator that supports the applicability of CaReTS algorithms to situations requiring extended periods of forecasting.